Policy Against Sexual Assault

 Other Related Misconduct

 In accordance with this policy, the Sexual Misconduct Board is empowered to hear allegations of, and to impose sanctions for, Sexual Misconduct and any violation of the College’s Statement of Student Responsibilities directly related to the alleged Sexual Misconduct or any alleged violations of this Policy.
-Incidents of sexual harassment may be adjudicated by the Sexual Misconduct Board along with incidents of Sexual Misconduct.
+Charges from the same incident(s) of sexual harassment, if they accompany charges of sexual misconduct, may be adjudicated by the Sexual Misconduct Board and/or hearing process.

-The Student Sexual Misconduct Policy was adopted by the Board of Trustees May 20, 2012
+The Student Sexual Misconduct Policy was approved by the Board of Trustees May 20, 2012.
+Revised October 3, 2014.